NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 - User must have the TUTOR role
 - If the user is not associated with any courses, an empty list is returned
 - Only courses belonging to the specified institution are included in the results

+### StartLessonProgressUseCase

+**Purpose**: Initiates progress tracking for a lesson, creating a new progress record or returning an existing one.

+**Inputs**:
+- `userId`: The ID of the student starting the lesson
+- `lessonId`: The ID of the lesson to start
+- `institutionId`: The ID of the institution context

+**Process**:
+1. Validates input parameters
+2. Checks if lesson progress already exists for the user and lesson
+3. If exists, updates last accessed timestamp and returns existing progress
+4. If not exists, retrieves lesson details to get content IDs
+5. Creates new LessonProgress with ContentProgress for each content
+6. Saves and returns the new progress

+**Business Rules**:
+- User ID, lesson ID, and institution ID are required
+- Lesson must exist and have at least one content item
+- Progress is automatically initialized for all lesson contents
+- If progress already exists, only the last accessed timestamp is updated

+### UpdateContentProgressUseCase

+**Purpose**: Updates the progress of a specific content within a lesson and automatically manages lesson completion.

+**Inputs**:
+- `userId`: The ID of the student updating progress
+- `lessonId`: The ID of the lesson containing the content
+- `contentId`: The ID of the content being updated
+- `progressPercentage`: Progress percentage (0-100)
+- `timeSpent` (optional): Additional time spent in seconds
+- `lastPosition` (optional): Last position for video/audio content

+**Process**:
+1. Validates input parameters
+2. Finds existing lesson progress for the user and lesson
+3. Locates the specific content progress within the lesson
+4. Records current completion status for both content and lesson
+5. Updates content progress with new values
+6. Automatically checks and updates lesson completion status
+7. Saves updated progress and returns completion flags

+**Business Rules**:
+- Lesson progress must exist (lesson must be started first)
+- Content must exist within the lesson progress
+- Progress percentage must be between 0 and 100
+- Time spent and last position cannot be negative
+- Content is marked completed when progress reaches 100%
+- Lesson is marked completed when all contents are completed
+- Last accessed timestamp is automatically updated

+### GetLessonProgressUseCase

+**Purpose**: Retrieves the complete progress information for a lesson and user.

+**Inputs**:
+- `userId`: The ID of the user whose progress to retrieve
+- `lessonId`: The ID of the lesson to get progress for

+**Process**:
+1. Validates input parameters
+2. Searches for lesson progress by user and lesson
+3. Returns the progress or null if not found

+**Business Rules**:
+- User ID and lesson ID are required
+- Returns null if no progress exists (lesson not started)
+- Includes complete progress information for all contents

+### CompleteLessonProgressUseCase

+**Purpose**: Forcefully completes a lesson by marking all contents as 100% completed (administrative function).

+**Inputs**:
+- `userId`: The ID of the user completing the lesson
+- `lessonId`: The ID of the lesson to complete

+**Process**:
+1. Validates input parameters
+2. Finds existing lesson progress for the user and lesson
+3. Records current completion status
+4. Forces completion of all contents (sets all to 100%)
+5. Marks lesson as completed with completion timestamp
+6. Saves updated progress and returns completion flag

+**Business Rules**:
+- Lesson progress must exist (lesson must be started first)
+- All contents are forcefully marked as 100% completed
+- Lesson completion timestamp is set
+- Useful for administrative purposes or special circumstances
+- Returns flag indicating if lesson was already completed